 Our evaluation of food storage sets began with discussions about common frustrations with these products.
 Not surprisingly, most people's complaints fell into just a few categories.
 The first were issues with the lid — primarily ineffective seals or closure failures.
 Discoloration of the materials and linger smells was another concern.
 Finally, cupboard stackability and the inevitable lost lid that can't be replaced were further complaints.
 Accordingly, we devised tests to investigate all of these issues.
 The following are the details of this evaluation, including which product performed the best and why.

-We favored containers like the Rubbermaid Brilliance that have proper hinges connecting their snap wings to the lid rather than those with a thin piece of plastic like the Chef's Path.
-The latter design is common and seems destined to wear and fail in time.
-As for the bags, we preferred the zip or pinch lock models such as the Newfit because the seal is easy to make and the audible snap at the end confirms it has occurred.
+We favored containers like the Rubbermaid Brilliance with proper hinges connecting their snap wings to the lid rather than those with a thin piece of plastic like the Chef's Path.
+The latter design is common and seems destined to wear and fail with time.
+As for the bags, we preferred the zip or pinch lock models such as the Newfit because the seal is easy to make, and the audible snap at the end confirms it has occurred.
 Conversely, the slider bar models were less to our liking.
 The main reason for this is the sticky nature of the silicone bag.
 The wider the opening of the bag, the more of a problem we had with them.

 As a final consideration, we found that we preferred the containers that incorporate removable gaskets.
 The C Crest as well as the Chef's Path provide this feature, which makes cleaning that much easier.